 You cannot demand or ask for more than $10,000 in a small claims court case.
 (Government Code 28.093).
 Small claims parties can only recover money.
 The court has no authority to issue an injunctive or equitable award.
 Say your landscaper breaks a sprinkler head.
 You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
-You could only ask the court for an award of money.
-Armstrong County Small Claims Court cases are heard in 1 courthouses in Armstrong County.
+This type of relief would be injunctive relief.

 Small claims cases in Armstrong County are heard in front of the justice of the peace for Armstrong County.